Postdoctoral Research Associate Chemistry

 - A MAXIMUM 2-page A4 CV and 1-page A4 covering letter which details your experience, strengths and summarises relevant details and information of your career to date.
 A table (e.g. prepared as a word document) to provide key factual evidence in a concise format of how you meet each of the essential requirements and any of the desirable requirements for the role.
 Additional papers/theses or unrequested application documents should not be included as they may result in your application being disregarded.

 All documents should be submitted as PDFs.

 The assessment for the post will include a 5 minute presentation and an interview.
-The indicative date for interviews to be held is early-mid October.
+Shortlisted candidates will be invited for interview and assessment.